Who We Are

 What are your qualifications?

-All counselors at Your Story have a Master’s Degree in Counseling, Marriage and Family Therapy, or Social Work from an accredited university.
+All counselors at Your Story have a Master’s Degree in Clinical Mental Health Counseling or a related field from an accredited university.
 All staff counselors are licensed or pursuing licensure from the appropriate state board.

 Your Story Counseling believes in the importance of training the next generation of counselors, and we see ourselves as a clinical training center.
 Because of this, we often have master’s level graduate students who have completed their coursework requirements and are in the internship phase of their program, working towards their terminal counseling degree.
 These graduate students may be observing or facilitating a session or group.
 If you are to be a part of their educational experience, we would make that clear to you – and you always have the choice not to be involved with an intern at all.

 Please note: As counselors, we are unable to provide prescriptions for medication or emotional support animals, but we can refer you to a psychiatrist or MD if necessary and/or requested.

 What is the difference between Clinical counseling and Christian counseling?

 Our educational backgrounds and experiences are as mental health clinicians, and each of us are trained – and continue to be trained – in the most recent evidence-based practices in order to treat mental health disorders, relational problems, and emotional issues.

 In addition, all of the counselors at Your Story are Christians and bring to the counseling room our Christian worldview and guiding principles.
 That being said, as your counselor, it is not our role within your sessions to proselytize you and attempt to make you believe what we do.